The recipe as presented is fairly basic. Feel free to dress it up a bit with herbs or spices of your choice.

 *It helps when baking with eggs to start with eggs at room temperature.
 If you don't plan ahead (that would be me, usually) you can put the egg in a bowl of warm water for a few minutes to gently take off the chill of the fridge.

-1 Pre-heat oven, prepare mini-muffin tin: Preheat oven to 400°F. Spread some olive oil around the insides of each well of a mini-muffin tin.
+1 Pre-heat oven, prepare mini-muffin tin: Preheat oven to 400°F. Spread a small amount olive oil around the insides of each well of a mini-muffin tin.

-2 Put all of the ingredients into a blender and pulse until smooth.
+2 Blend ingredients: Put all of the ingredients into a blender and pulse until smooth.
 You may need to use a spatula to scrape down the sides of the blender so that everything gets blended well.
 At this point you can store the batter in the refrigerator for up to a week.

 3 Pour into mini-muffin tin: Pour batter into prepared mini-muffin tin, not quite to the top; leave about 1/8 inch from the top.

-4 Bake in the oven for 15-20 minutes, until all puffy and just lightly browned.
+4 Bake: Bake at 400°F in the oven for 15-20 minutes, until all puffy and nicely browned.
 Remove from oven and let cool on a rack for a few minutes.

 Eat while warm or save to reheat later.

 Note that Brazilian cheese bread is very chewy, a lot like Japanese mochi.